Countertops

 How to Tile a Countertop

 Because of its water and stain resistance, durability, and natural beauty, tile is a perennial favorite for many countertop applications.
 Tiling a countertop is a do-it-yourself project with the right materials and tools (it may require renting a wet saw) and, perhaps more importantly, the proper planning.
 A level surface and a dry run of the tile layout are critical to a successful outcome.
-See How to Tile a Countertop for photo-illustrated step-by-step instructions.
+See Installing a Tile or Stone Countertop for photo-illustrated step-by-step instructions.

 How to Repair a Countertop

 Because countertops are highly visible, repairing cracks, breakage, and difficult stains can be challenging.
 In fact, with some issues, replacement of all or part of the countertop can sometimes be the only aesthetic solution.
 Some materials, such as tile, lend themselves to replacement if you have matching tiles available.
 Other materials, such as laminate, can be very difficult to repair without looking patched.
 Techniques for repair depend completely on the material.
-For information on repairing stone countertops, see How to Repair Stone Countertops.
-For issues with laminates, see How to Repair or Replace Laminate Countertops.
-For repairs to tile, see How to Re-Caulk & Re-grout Tile and How to Replace a Cracked or Broken Tile.
+For information on repairing stone countertops, see Repairing Stone Countertops.
+For issues with laminates, see Repairing or Replacing Laminate Countertops.
+For repairs to tile, see Solving Grout Problems and Repairing or Replacing Tile.